 AbdulRahman AbdulRazaq, Kwara State Governor has signed the Violence Against Persons (Prohibition) Bill into law.
 Kwara has left the 19 states widely criticized for not entrenching the key human rights law.

-Kwara was among the 19 states yet to domesticate the law, which addresses domestic violence and other sociocultural and political issues such as genital mutilation, rape, unlawful restraint, spousal battery, attack with harmful substance, harmful widowhood practices, forced isolation or separation from family and friends, among others.
+Kwara was among the 19 states yet to domesticate the law, which addresses domestic violence and other socio-cultural and political issues such as genital mutilation, rape, unlawful restraint, spousal battery, attack with a harmful substance, harmful widowhood practices, forced isolation or separation from family and friends, among others.

 VAPP is a law aimed at eliminating violence in private and public life, promote maximum protection and effective remedies for victims and punishment of offenders in the state and for other connected purposes.

 The Governor signed the bill on Thursday as soon as he got the clean copy from the House of Assembly delegation led by Speaker Yakubu Salihu and House Leader Magaji Olawoyin.

 The House on September 28 held a public hearing on the bill.

 Deborah Aremu, the Commissioner, Women Affairs and Social Development and Hajia Jummai Kperogi, the Clerk of the House also were present at the signing of the bill.